jjunk1989/remotelogtail/README.md

 #

-Small soft for tail log to remote server ekanited.
+Small soft for tail log and send to remote server ekanited.

 Base on